 Words by Bilge Hasdemir

-You are a journalist and critic with interest in art that incorporates science and technology.
-How and when the interests in these different disciplines come about?
+You are a journalist and critic with an interest in art that incorporates science and technology.
+How and when do the interests in these different disciplines come about?

 What are your aims as a theoretic working between art and science?